-Grades 10-12 • 0.5/1 Credits - Semester or Year
+Grades 10-12 • 0.5 - Semester 1

-Registration priority given to students who have not previously taken this course
+Registration priority given to students who have not previously taken this course.

 Lifetime Sports and Activities is a class that provides students with an opportunity to explore different team and individual sports that can be done all throughout life.
 The goal of this class is to provide a positive experience of the physical realm that students can carry with them throughout their lifetime.